 Morgan Dyer is an artist living and working on the North Shore of Massachusetts.
-Dyer grew up in New Hampshire and moved to Beverly, MA once she graduated with her MFA in painting and Art History at Montserrat College of Art.
+Dyer grew up in New Hampshire and moved to Beverly, MA once she graduated with her BFA in painting and Art History at Montserrat College of Art.
 Her background of travel and constant moving encourages her to discover and reconnect with her surroundings which speaks to the main focus in her work.
 She works primarily with paint and known for her large abstract landscapes which have been shown in galleries across the North Shore.

 Morgan can be found at local fairs where she sells smaller painting ideas and color studies that represent her larger work or in her studio on 222 Cabot Street.
 She is currently selling larger work at Mimi Gift Gallery in Manchester-by-the-Sea and Field House in Beverly, MA.